ronan-fdev/nfx-meta/README.md

 ## Overview

-NFX-Core is a modular C++20 library designed to provide robust components for applications requiring precise calculations, efficient string processing, and optimized data structures.
+nfx-meta is a modular C++20 library designed to provide robust components for applications requiring precise calculations, efficient string processing, and optimized data structures.
 Originally developed as foundational infrastructure for the C++ port of the [DNV Vista SDK](https://github.com/dnv-opensource/vista-sdk).

 ## Features